Gayle M. Timmerman

 Dr. Timmerman has taught graduate and undergraduate courses in health promotion and regularly guest lectures on topics of binge eating, weight management, behavior change, and interprofessional collaborative practice competencies.

-As a core member of the Steering Committee for UT Health Interprofessional Practice, Education and Research, she has been part of a team leading interprofessional education for health professionals on campus.
+She is actively engaged in leading interprofessional education at the university level as a core member of the Steering Committee for UT's Center for Health Interprofessional Collaborative Practice.
 Additionally, she has completed a HRSA program grant, “Enhancing the Advanced Nursing Education of Clinical Nurse Specialists though Integration of Care for Patients with Multiple Chronic Conditions Using Interprofessional Education” (1 D09HP25930-01-00, $1,042,659).

 Contact Information